Parents and Children

 This leads us to ask: How can we help children develop or strengthen the control pathway?

-Children aren’t born with control skillsβ€”they are born with the potential to develop them.
+Children aren’t born with control skills but with the potential to develop them.

-The skills associated with the control circuit are called β€œExecutive” skills.
-They include skills like attention, planning, organizing, time management, flexibility, perseverance, metacognitive skills, and social/emotional intelligence.
+The skills associated with the control circuit are called β€œExecutive Skills,” including attention, planning, organizing, time management, flexibility, perseverance, metacognitive (thinking about thinking) skills, and social/emotional intelligence.
 These skills are of major importance, and they develop and become fine-tuned over many years.
-Most children develop these according to typical or β€œnormal” development, but many children are delayed, and some of these skills come online later.
-Each skill set has its own trajectory, so there is a lot of variability from person to person.
-When kids have developmental delays, environmental problems, or multiple problem areas, they may be unable to keep up.
+Most children develop these according to typical or β€œnormal” development, but many children are delayed; these skills come online later.
+Each skill set has its trajectory, so there is a lot of variability from person to person.
+When kids have developmental delays, environmental problems (trauma or adverse childhood events), or multiple problem areas, they may not be able to keep up with their peers, and expectations will need to be adjusted to help the child catch up.

-Thr Desire Within Session 4
+The Desire Within Session 4

 The Desire Within: Session 5